 a.
 Keep the spinning wheel as close to parallel to the surface as possible.b.
 Apply constant pressure with the polisher and move evenly across the surface of the car.c.
 The vehicle’s clear coat will heat up and will become warm to the touch.
 This is when scratches and other damage will begin disappearing.d.
 As the polish is absorbed and removed by the polishing pad, the newly shined paint will start to show.
 As this happens, move to a new area and repeat the process.

 - As you move from area to area, you may notice that the polishing pad becomes caked with polish and other detritus.
 Take care to rinse the pad throughout the process.

-- Wash and rinse the vehicle again.
-Use a microfiber cloth to dry carefully and thoroughly.
+- Use a microfiber cloth to dry carefully and thoroughly.

 You just saved money and time by polishing your own vehicle.
 Way to go!

 Pro Tips To Polish A Car

 The Drive’s editors have spent our fair share of time polishing cars and fixing botched polish jobs done by people who don’t care to get a job done right.
 We’ve picked up a few helpful tips over that time that we’d love to share with you here.

 - Work in a shaded area.
 Shade or a covered space will give you more time to work the polish solution before it dries and becomes a mess.

 - Move quickly and evenly across the surfaces of the car.
 Spending too much time in one spot can heat up and damage the paint.

 - Keep your polishing pad clean.
 Gunk and polish residue can build up and scratch your paint.